 MASTER OF ARTS (34 AND 38 CREDITS)

 An English teacher creates hospitable contexts and promising opportunities for students to develop as readers, writers, speakers, and listeners, and in the cultural knowledge and critical thinking processes that nourish and refine the arts of language.
 Classroom teachers of English must therefore possess a deep understanding of the contexts and conditions that foster the development of the arts of language, and they must be accomplished practitioners of those arts in their own intellectual and creative lives.
 Effective teachers must also be keen and responsive readers of their students as learners and of the obstacles that might obstruct learning in classrooms.
-English teachers must, therefore, function as exemplary learners in their own classrooms, committed to developing themselves as reflective, flexible, and professionally well-informed practitioners who can accommodate their instruction to serve the needs of a diverse population of students.
+English teachers must, therefore, function as exemplary learners in their own classrooms and commit to developing themselves as reflective, flexible, and professionally well-informed practitioners who can accommodate their instruction to serve the needs of a diverse population of students.

-The M.A. programs in the Teaching of English at Teachers College are designed to prepare pre-service and inservice teachers fur productive careers as exemplary instructors and leaders for the profession of English both regionally and nationally.
+The M.A. programs in the Teaching of English at Teachers College are designed to prepare pre-service and in-service teachers for productive careers as exemplary instructors and leaders for the profession of English both regionally and nationally.
 Our programs seek a balance between strengthening and refining the disciplinary knowledge and practices of our M.A. students on the one hand, while preparing them for the pedagogical application of their knowledge in their professional practice as classroom English teachers.
 Our course offerings, therefore, include a range of courses in literature, literary theory, rhetoric, and writing, along with a constellation of courses that focus on curriculum development, assessment, and instructional practices directly relevant to the everyday challenges of teaching English in grades 7-12.
-Our programs are unique in the degree to which they are focused on preparing our graduates to serve as cutting edge experts in pedagogy for the English classroom, while building that expertise on their continuing study of the target disciplines of literature, composition, and the range of traditional and newer multi-literacies that define the changing field of English studies.
+Our programs are unique in the degree to which they are focused on preparing our graduates to serve as cutting-edge experts in pedagogy for the English classroom, while building that expertise on their continuing study of the target disciplines of literature, composition, and the range of traditional and newer multi-literacies that define the changing field of English studies.

 The Teaching of English Program offers the following M.A. degrees: Teaching of English leading toward Initial New York State Certification (38 credits), Teaching of English leading toward Professional Certification in New York State in Teaching of English (34 credits), Teaching of English INSTEP Program leading toward Professional Certification (34 Credits), and Teaching of English leading toward Transitional B Certification (35 Credits).